patel-zeel/blog-deprecated/_posts/2022-01-15-py_over_ipynb.md

 title: Why .py files are better than .ipynb files for ML codebase
 ---

 I have made the shift from .ipynb files to .py files (and Jupyter to VS code) in the last couple of months.
-Here are some reasons why I feel .py files are better than .ipynb files especially when working in collaboration:
+Here are some reasons why I feel .py files are better than .ipynb files:

 ## Less Errors
 * .py files are easier to debug with a VS code like IDE which makes it easier to find the errors.